bootdotdev/blog/content/golang/golang-for-loop.md

 ## #7 Continue (skip to the next iteration) in a loop

 It can be useful to skip to the next iteration of a loop early.
-This can be a good pattern for [guard clauses](/clean-code/guard-clauses/) within a loop.
+I do this all the time to create [guard clauses](/clean-code/guard-clauses/) within a loop.

 ```go
 for i := 0; i < 10; i++{